 - The frequency with which you brush your teeth is also a vital aspect of good dental health.
 We recommend brushing and flossing at least twice every day to keep up with the pace of plaque accumulation.
 When possible, brush your teeth 20-30 minutes after eating, as well.

-Storing Your Toothbrush
+Storing Your Toothbrush with Care

 - Store your toothbrush as far away from the toilet as possible to avoid cross-contamination.
 Also, wash your hands before picking up your toothbrush to prevent germs from migrating to the brush and bristles.